getzola/zola/docs/content/documentation/deployment/netlify.md

 # `$DEPLOY_PRIME_URL`.

 [context.deploy-preview]
-command = "zola build --base-url $DEPLOY_PRIME_URL"
+command = "gutenberg build --base-url $DEPLOY_PRIME_URL"
 ```

+## Automatic deploys for Zola
-You can also download the archive directly from GitHub if needed, replacing the version in the URL with the one wanted:
+Since Netlify doesn't support Zola currently, you will need to download the archive directly from GitHub, replacing the version in the URL with the one you want:

 ```
 command = "curl -sL https://github.com/getzola/zola/releases/download/v0.5.0/zola-v0.5.0-x86_64-unknown-linux-gnu.tar.gz | tar zxv && ./zola build"